Managing Human-Goose Conflicts in Urban and Suburban Areas

 Trained Dogs: Some landowners and land managers have used highly trained border collies with skilled handlers to chase geese off their properties.
 This is not a method to be tried with a canine pet—dogs cannot be allowed to harm geese or other waterfowl.
 Leash laws in most cities and towns do not allow dogs to run free to chase geese.
-There are state regulations prohibiting use of dogs during April 1 to August 1 (when geese are nesting, molting their wing feathers, and rearing their broods).
+There are state regulations prohibiting the use of dogs from April 1 to August 1 (when geese are nesting, molting their wing feathers, and rearing their broods).
 However, where allowed and used consistently, this method has proven successful in persuading geese to avoid local sites.

 Noisemakers and Pyrotechnics: Check with local authorities before starting noise-making, but loud and surprising noises can be a deterrent to resident geese.
 Where allowed, 12-gauge 'cracker shells' and other sharp, percussive sounds can prompt geese to move to another, more peaceful location.
 Be sure to let neighbors know in advance of noise-making plans.